 extra virgin olive oil

-Roast the whole eggplant over an open gas flame, under the grill, in the oven or on the BBQ (grill) until the skin blisters and chars and the flesh collapses.
+Roast the whole eggplant over an open gas flame, under the grill, in the oven or on the BBQ (grill) until the skin blisters and chars, and the flesh is soft and collapsing.

 Remove the flesh from the skin and place in a sieve or colander.
 Gently squeeze the flesh to remove as much juice as possible.

-Put the eggplant flesh in a bowl and mash with the garlic, vinegar, oil, tahini and salt to taste.
+Put the eggplant flesh in a bowl and mash with the garlic, lemon juice, oil, tahini and salt to taste.
 Add one ingredient at a time, beating well in between.
 As you add the tahini, the mixture will become pale and creamy.
 Add 1 Tblspn at a time until you reach the level of tahini you want.

 You can blend it in a food processor if you prefer a smooth puree.

 In many places it is common to add toppings to babaganoush.
 Pomegranate seeds are fairly traditional, but don’t be constrained in your choices.
 Here are some suggestions – use one, or choose several and add in combination.